AppDaemon/appdaemon/DASHBOARD.md

 style_title2: "color: $white"
 ```

-Here we are setting up some general variables that we can reuse for styling the actual widgets:
+Here we are setting up some general variables that we can reuse for styling the actual widgets.

+Below, we are setting styles for a specific widget, the light widget.
+All entries are required but can be left blank by using double quotes.

 ```yaml
 light_icon_on: fa-circle